Why Your Credit Matters

-A homebuyer’s credit rating can play an important role in the buying process.
-A person’s creditworthiness may affect the amount one can borrow, the interest rates and even the ability to obtain a mortgage loan in the first place.
+A homebuyer’s credit rating plays an important role in the buying process.
+A person’s creditworthiness may affect the amount one can borrow, the interest rates and even the ability to obtain a mortgage loan.

 Pay bills on time

 Late or missed payments on any credit accounts such as credit cards, mortgages and other loans could result in a drop in credit score.
 Making payments on time, making additional payments whenever possible and paying extra to principal will also help to keep a good payment history and decrease the payoff timeline.
 Using an Extra Principal Payment Calculator tool can help calculate the savings that come with paying extra.